mtyler/jenkins-cookbook-library/README.md

 - The setup_jenkins.sh file is heavily dependent on static environment variables.
 - keys and configurations need to added to jenkins-master dir.
-- The first run fails because something is going on with the path used to copy the libraryResource and the workspace where the initial indexing occurs
+- The first run fails because something is going on with the path used to copy the libraryResource and the workspace where the initial indexing occurs.
+The builder Dockerfile is copied to the workspace with the \@2 suffix.

 ## Jenkins Master setup files